hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

         - Things said in a breakout room will only persist for yourself, not the entire class
     - (co)hosts can broadcast messages,
-    but they show up as a popup not in the chat window.
+    but they show up as a popup, not in the chat window.
     Message lasts about 3 seconds before fading away from the video screen

 - Some other non-breakout room related Zoom logistics:
   - Use a waiting room to make sure people attending are the ones who signed up and to prevent zoom bombing.
     - Instructors + helpers all  co-host (so they can go into any break out room)
     - Side-by-Side mode under View Options may make the shared screen a little larger.
+  - Have the co-instructors, helpers, and host append "instructor" or "helper" to the end of their zoom names
+    - This makes separating the students in the participants' list easier.

 ## Working only on a single screen